-Academic Honesty and Misconduct: All students in CLAS courses are expected to abide by the CLAS Code of Academic Honesty.

-- Student Complaints: Students with a complaint about a grade or a related matter should first discuss the situation with the instructor, and finally with the Director or Chair of the school, department, or program offering the course.
-Undergraduate students should contact CLAS Undergraduate Programs for support when the matter is not resolved at the previous level.
-Graduate students should contact the CLAS Associate Dean for Graduate Education and Outreach and Engagement when additional support is needed. - Drop Deadline for this Course: You may drop an individual course before the deadline; after this deadline you will need collegiate approval.
+- Academic Honesty and Misconduct: All students in CLAS courses are expected to abide by the CLAS Code of Academic Honesty. - Drop Deadline for this Course: You may drop an individual course before the deadline; after this deadline you will need collegiate approval.
 You can look up the drop deadline for this course here.
 When you drop a course, a "W" will appear on your transcript.
 The mark of "W" is a neutral mark that does not affect your GPA.
 Directions for adding or dropping a course and other registration changes can be found on the Registrar's website.
 Undergraduate students can find policies on dropping and withdrawing here.
 Graduate students should adhere to the academic deadlines and policies set by the Graduate College.

-\triangleright University Policies
+University Policies